bhowe/archive-wordsearch/README.md

 I guess I didn't always do things the easy way.
 In tenth grade we were assigned to make a wordsearch for some reason, so I wrote this guy to do it for me.

+The date on include file is 9/25/02, yikes.